 Why Don't We Stock Royal Canin and James Wellbeloved?

 We could and to be honest they would make us a lot of money because they are overwhelmingly popular.
-Although they are promoted as 'premium brands' they still contain meat meal and dried meat over fresh meat, corn, unspecified animal fats, wheats, soya and sugar beet pulp which go against our nutritional values.
-James Wellbeloved have rice as the main ingredient on some of their foods rather than having a protein source as the main ingredient.
+Although they are promoted as 'premium brands' they still contain meat meal over fresh meat or dried meat.
+They contain corn, unspecified animal fats, wheats, soya and sugar beet pulp which go against our nutritional values.
+James Wellbeloved has rice as the main ingredient on some of their foods rather than having a protein source as the main ingredient.
 For more information on why these ingredients are negative please see our nutrition page by clicking here.

-Both these brands are owned by Crown who also own Mars and Nestle who own Pedigree, Bakers, Chappie, Eukanuba, Cesar and Purina.
-They claim to have the welfare of the animals in mind but Crown also own brands who have no issue with feeding pets derivatives and sugars, they are just casting their net wide, appealing to all markets to increase their profits.
+Both these brands are owned by Crown Pet Food who are a subsidiary company of Mars who also own Pedigree, Iams, Nutro, Chappie, Eukanuba and Cesar.
+Purina, Winalot and Bakers are owned by Nestle.
+Royal Canin and James Wellbeloved claim to have the welfare of the animals in mind but they're owned by Crown who also own brands who have no issue with feeding pets derivatives and sugars, they are just casting their net wide, appealing to all markets to increase their profits.
 They provide cheap brands and premium brands all to make as much money as possible.
-If they truly cared about the animals they would only make 'healthy' foods, they wouldn't make cheap foods such as Bakers.
-The same applies to their human foods, Mars and Nestle are not concerned with filling their own species with heart disease and cancer causing sugars and fats so it's hard to believe a company such as Crown who owns all these companies are concerned with 'well-being'.
+If they truly cared about the animals they would only make 'healthy' foods.
+The same applies to their human foods, Mars and Nestle are not concerned with filling their own species with heart disease and cancer causing sugars and fats so it's hard to believe a company such as Crown who is owned by Mars is truly concerned with 'well-being'.
 It's like a healthy brand such as Innocent Foods being owned by McDonalds.

 Royal Canin also sponsor Vet training which is why this brand is present in so many vet practises.
 Again, this is like the McDonalds paying for nurse and doctor training in return for the hospital serving Big Macs, McNuggets, Fries and McFlurries in their cafe.
 I'm not saying Royal Canin is comparable to McDonalds but we personally woudn't feed it to our pets based on it's ingredients so we don't sell it to others.